PCBasPRO/PCBasPRO_0003_ESP32C3_CAN_SD_GNSS/README.md

 ### **Features:**

 - 5V input (via CAN or USB)
-- Digital power selector CAN, or USB or Battery
+- Digital power auto-select CAN, or USB or Battery ( in this order)
-- Battery charger 200mA
+- Battery charger ready (100mA-500mA configurable)
-- GNSS connector (ongoing pin selection), or GNSS on Board L80 or L80R or L86
+- GNSS connector (ongoing pin selection), or GNSS on Board L80 or L80R or L86 (electrolitic capacitor as a bulk)
 - CAN Input
 - Usb input
 - SD input
-- Esp32C3 with PCB antena
+- Esp32C3 with internal PCB antena
 - ESD ready
 - 3v3 LDO
 - 30,5mmX38mm PCB